VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 ./rn
 ```

 In this run, there is no overshooting so the only mixing type appearing on the mixing panel will be convection (the blue one).
+Also, this run will take a little bit longer than the other two.

 Compare the age of the star at the end of the run.
+For this you can look at the terminal window or at the saved png file from the `pgstar` window.
 Is there any difference with the previous cases?

 <details class="hx-border hx-border-green-200 dark:hx-border-green-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-green-100 dark:hx-bg-neutral-800 hx-text-green-900 dark:hx-text-green-200 hx-p-2 hx-m-0 hx-cursor-pointer">